Zhirnov/langchain-experiments/README.md

 By using the right naming convention for the environment variable, you don't have to manually store the key in a separate variable and pass it to the function.
 The library or package that requires the API key will automatically recognize the `OPENAI_API_KEY` environment variable and use its value.

 When needed, you can access the `OPENAI_API_KEY` as an environment variable:

 ```python
 import os
 api_key = os.environ['OPENAI_API_KEY']
 ```

 Now your Python environment is set up, and you can proceed with running the experiments.

-## Datalumina

-This document is provided to you by Datalumina.
-We help data analysts, engineers, and scientists launch and scale a successful freelance business — $100k+ /year, fun projects, happy clients.
-If you want to learn more about what we do, you can visit our [website](https://www.datalumina.io/) and subscribe to our [newsletter](https://www.datalumina.io/newsletter).
-Feel free to share this document with your data friends and colleagues.

-## Tutorials
-For video tutorials on how to use the LangChain library and run experiments, visit the YouTube channel: [youtube.com/@daveebbelaar](youtube.com/@daveebbelaar)